 Molly graduated from The Lauterstein-Conway School of Massage in Austin in 2008, and continued her studies there first as an assistant and eventually gained her instructors license.
 Her curiosity for the physics of the body guided her into the therapeutic and myofascial arena.
 Paired with a passion for the energetic connectivity of us all, her sessions have been described as, “wildly intuitive.”
 Molly encourages a conversation between her work and the client’s bodymind response.
 “She worked patiently while encompassing me as a whole.
 I left feeling fully embodied and refreshed from the depths to the extremities.”

 After a decade of work, Molly’s practice has included success working with: sciatica, plantar fasciitis, ACL tears, hunched shoulders (hyperkyphosis), psoas issues, pain associated with degenerative disc disease, scoliosis, frozen shoulder, neck discectomies and spinal fusions.
-Her clients range from runners, cyclists, and climbers, to those seeking energetic attunement, and to those combatting the stiffness of sitting at a desk all day.
+Her clients, similar to ones you find in a scoliosis institute, range from runners, cyclists, and climbers, to those seeking energetic attunement, and to those combatting the stiffness of sitting at a desk all day.

 Beyond the physical realm, Molly has expanded her energy work through Reiki I and II training, aiding clients to acknowledging and releasing internal trauma and blockages.
 Her repertoire also includes Swedish, Sports, Deep Massage (the Lauterstein method), reflexology, myofascial release, cupping, and she was runner-up in the Austin Birth Awards in 2013 for best pre-natal therapist.
 Molly continues to study in both physical and energetic practices to bolster her work and broaden her spectrum.
 Come visit her for structural work, or to retune, refine, relax, and head to outer space.